 Statute of Limitations for Filing a Wrongful Death Lawsuit in Mississippi

 The time limit for filing a claim for wrongful death depends on how it occurred.
-You have one year from the date of your loved one’s death if it happened due to assault, battery, or another intentional act committed against him or her.
+You have one year from the date of your loved one’s death if it happened due to assault, battery, or another intentional act of violence committed against him or her.
 You have three years to file in the case of negligence.
 If your family member didn’t die from his or her injuries immediately, it’s important not to confuse the date of incident or accident with the actual date of death.

 Speak to an Experienced Mississippi Wrongful Death Attorney Today